 Activates the windshield wiper.
 If the windshield wiper option is not installed, this switch is reserved for additional 12 volt accessories.

-Wiper/Wash (Optional)
+Washer (Optional)

 Activates the solenoid that sprays water on the windshield washer from the fresh water system.
-If the windshield washer option is not installed, this switch is reserved for additional 12 volt accessories.
+If the windshield wiper option is not installed, this switch is reserved for additional 12 volt accessories.